 On a larger scale, our MVRDV Next team, say the scripters in our office, are working on a capacity study for the city to see how much we can still use sidewalks, shops, offices, parks and streets.
 If we know what the general capacity is of the city, then we also know how many people can go to work in offices.
 Imagine the capacity would be 50 per cent, like in our office, then we have a clear guideline how the life in the city is changing.

-In an interview with Baumeister Carlo Ratti quoted Rahm Emanuel, the former chief of staff of Barack Obama and mayor of Chicago, “You never want a serious crisis to go to waste”.
+B: In an interview Carlo Ratti quoted Rahm Emanuel, former chief of staff of Obama: “You never want a serious crisis to go to waste”.
 What chances does the pandemic provide for our future society?

-I can’t hear that quote anymore; I think it is too opportunistic in times that doctors and nurses save lives in our hospitals.
+J v R: I can’t hear that quote anymore.
+I think it is too opportunistic in times that doctors and nurses save lives in our hospitals.
 If we look into the immediate results of the pandemic on society, we first see death and economic devastation.
 It’s important to never forget this.
 What we can learn is efficiency I think, we don’t need to be in the offices all the time.
 We don’t need that much traffic; we don’t need to travel so much and apparently we can shop much less.
 All of this will transform the way we use our “build space”.
-Side effects are environmental improvements, for example in the Netherlands we have a pretty bad air quality and that has improved dramatically during the lockdown.
+Side effects are environmental improvements.
+For example in the Netherlands we have a pretty bad air quality and that has improved dramatically during the lockdown.

 Maybe it’s utopian but I hope that we finally realize that the gig economy is unsustainable and that some production still needs to happen nearby.
-Connected to architecture I hope that the crisis is used to accelerate the green deal and that we indeed use less cars, use more public transport, that we will build with better materials.
-Now that we see what a difference our lifestyle makes to the environment, it is not a thing we read about in the newspaper anymore, it is here, for all of us to experience.
+Connected to architecture I hope that the crisis is used to accelerate the green deal.
+So that we indeed use less cars, use more public transport, that we will build with better materials.
+Now that we see what a difference our lifestyle makes to the environment, it is not a thing we read about in the newspaper anymore.
+It is here, for all of us to experience.

 Being locked up we also see how important a good home can be.
 Let’s really work on the fundamental right for a good home, as mentioned by the UN: “Everyone has a fundamental human right to housing, which ensures access to a safe, secure, habitable, and affordable home with freedom from forced eviction.
 It is the government’s obligation to guarantee that everyone can exercise this right to live in security, peace, and dignity.”